Rapid City Eye Doctors

 Dr. Abraham received her Bachelor of Arts degree in Chemistry from Stephens College and her medical degree from the University of Arkansas College of Medicine.
 After receiving her medical degree, she did an internship and residency at the University of Utah School of Medicine and then followed this with a Vitreoretinal Fellowship at Wills Eye Hospital.
 Dr. Abraham joined the Black Hills Regional Eye Institute in 1995 and has been the acting Medical Director since 2001.
-Dr. Abraham is a leading physician in retina and provides services that normally would only be found in major metropolitan areas.
-The Retina Center at the Eye Institute has state-of-the-art equipment including the Spectral Domain OCT, high resolution fundus photography and angiography.
-Dr. Abraham also participates in numerous clinical research trials related to diabetic retinopathy, macular degeneration, and vein occlusions.
+Dr. Abraham is a leading physician in retina procedures and provides services that normally would only be found in major metropolitan areas.
+The Retina Center at the Eye Institute has state-of-the-art equipment including the Spectral Domain OCT, high-resolution fundus photography, and angiography.

-Dr. Jorgensen joins us from Salt Lake City, UT where he obtained his medical degree from University of Utah School of Medicine after receiving his B.A.
+Dr. Jorgensen joins us from Salt Lake City, UT where he obtained his medical degree from the University of Utah School of Medicine after receiving his B.A.
 BS in Biology and Minor in Chemistry.
-His Medicine Internship was at University of Utah Medical Center and his Ophthalmology Residency at John A. Moran Eye Center.
-He is a fellowship trained glaucoma surgeon having completed his fellowship at John A. Moran Eye Center.
+His Medicine Internship was at the University of Utah Medical Center and his Ophthalmology Residency at John A. Moran Eye Center.
+He is a fellowship-trained glaucoma surgeon having completed his fellowship at John A. Moran Eye Center.

 Dr. Khachikian obtained his Bachelor of Science degree and graduated with honors from Siena College in Upstate New York, before pursuing medical school at Albany Medical College.
 Dr. Khachikian continued his medical career in Albany completing his Ophthalmology Residency and Cornea, External Disease and Refractive Surgery Fellowship.
-Dr. Khachikian has performed extensive clinical research in the areas of keratoconus, corneal topography and endothelial keratoplasty.
+Dr. Khachikian has performed extensive clinical research in the areas of keratoconus, corneal topography, and endothelial keratoplasty.
 Dr. Khachikian specializes in all forms of corneal transplantation and regularly performs refractive and cataract surgery including the use of toric and multifocal intraocular lenses.
-He also has an interest in repair of traumatic eye injuries and anterior segment repair.

-Dr. Ryan Scarborough returned home to South Dakota after practicing hospital based optometry with the Indian Health Service in Arizona.
+Dr. Ryan Scarborough returned home to South Dakota after practicing hospital-based optometry with the Indian Health Service in Arizona.
 He grew up on a ranch in western South Dakota and received a Bachelor of Science degree in Chemistry from South Dakota State University.
-In between his undergraduate and professional degrees he served as an AmeriCorps VISTA in inner city Cleveland, Ohio.
+In between his undergraduate and professional degrees he served as an AmeriCorps VISTA in inner-city Cleveland, Ohio.
 Dr. Scarborough received his optometric degree from The Ohio State University and furthered his education with an accredited residency in ocular disease and primary eye care from the Marshall B. Ketchum University.
-He volunteers his time with the board of directors for the Northern Plains Eye Foundation in addition to providing care at the Community Health Center of the Black Hills.
-Dr. Scarborough has obtained fellowship status in the American Academy of Optometry and maintains board certification with the American Board of Certified Medical Optometrists.